 Civil Motion Panel

 The Civil Motion Panel is a voluntary group of judges that have agreed to take on the work of hearing and deciding pretrial motions in civil actions that are not assigned specially to a judge.
 Civil Motion Panel judges discuss their prior ruling and the similarities and differences in their decisions.
-When it appears that all of the panel members have ruled similarly over time on any particular question, it is announced to the bar as a consensus of the members.
+When it appears that judges on the Multnomah County bench have ruled similarly over time on any particular question, it is included in the consensus statement as an aid to litigants.
+It is not binding on any particular judge in any particular case.

 Multnomah County Circuit Court allows parties to apply to opt out of the normal 12 month trial setting requirement in construction litigation cases by participating with a Referee.
 The Referee system is a procedure that was designed to deal with complex construction litigation, especially construction defect cases.
 In order to proceed with a Referee, all parties must attend a Scheduling Conference with the Presiding Judge.
 The following resources provide a description of the system and will aid in the selection and appointment of a Referee.